Biotechnology Patent OA Success

 Result

 The USPTO issued a Notice of Allowance on June 9, 2026.
-The examiner withdrew the Section 112(b) and Section 103 rejections in light of the amendments and affidavit submitted on March 9, 2026.
-The allowed claims covered the maize pollen pretreatment and magnetic transfection approach reflected in claims 1 and 3-7.
+The examiner withdrew the Section 112(b) and Section 103 rejections in light of the March 9, 2026 amendments and affidavit, and specifically recognized that the prior art did not disclose magnetic transfection of maize pollen with the claimed aperture-opening pretreatment.
+The case highlights ZYL's ability to combine U.S. claim rewriting, biotechnology evidence, and nonobviousness argument in a complex OA response.